Skip to main content

 Park History

 Protection of the Kaimai and Mamaku forests began incrementally through the 20th century as logging operations wound down and the conservation value of the remaining native forests was recognized.
 Various forest reserves were established to protect water catchments serving growing Bay of Plenty communities.
-The Kaimai-Mamaku State Forest Park was formally established in 1975, bringing together multiple reserve areas under unified management by the New Zealand Forest Service.
-Following government restructuring in 1987, management transferred to the newly created Department of Conservation.
-The park was reclassified as Kaimai-Mamaku Conservation Park under the Conservation Act 1987.
-Ongoing restoration efforts have focused on pest control to protect threatened species populations, with significant investment in predator control programs particularly to benefit kiwi and kokako recovery.
+Kaimai-Mamaku Forest Park was formally established in 1975 by the New Zealand Forest Service; following government restructuring in 1987, the area was redesignated a Conservation Park under the Conservation Act, and the current name was confirmed in 2009.
+[1] Ongoing restoration efforts have focused on pest control to protect threatened species populations, with significant investment in predator control programs particularly to benefit kiwi and kokako recovery.

 Major Trails And Attractions

 The park features over 360 kilometers of walking and tramping tracks ranging from short nature walks to multi-day tramps.
-The Te Aroha Summit Track climbs to the 952-meter peak offering panoramic views across the Waikato Plains and Bay of Plenty.
+[1] The Te Aroha Summit Track climbs to the 952-meter peak offering panoramic views across the Waikato Plains and Bay of Plenty.
 The historic Karangahake Gorge section features gold mining relics including the Windows Walk through mining tunnels with glow-worm displays, and the Woodstock-Scotsman's Gully loop passing old workings and waterfalls.
 The Aongatete Nature Trail provides an accessible introduction to native forest ecology.
 The North-South Track traverses the length of the ranges for experienced trampers.
-Popular day walks include tracks to waterfalls such as Wairere Falls, one of the North Island's highest cascades.
+Popular day walks include tracks to waterfalls such as Wairere Falls, the North Island's highest waterfall at 153 meters, plunging in two steps over the Kaimai escarpment.
 Historic sites throughout the park interpret the gold mining and logging heritage, while geothermal hot springs at Te Aroha provide unique bathing opportunities.

 Visitor Facilities And Travel